aircooledcafe/itunes_album_art/README.md

 `python get_album_art.py`

 The script does the rest asking the user for the desired artist and album title (if required can just get all albums if desired).
-Then provides a multiple choise list of results to choose from album, to choose the desired artwork to download.
+Then provides a multiple choice list of results to choose the desired artwork to download.

+### To Do
+- Error checking, curenlty erroros out on incorrect type or value in selection